 [t]rade secret law should preempt these torts when they are applied to protect information that would, if secret, have been protected by trade secret law.
-That is, a plaintiff who complains of the defendant's use of its information, but who cannot prove that the information is secret, should not be able to rely on one of these torts (or any other common law variants) to bypass the requirement that it prove secrecy.
+That is, a plaintiff who complains of the defendant s use of its information, but who cannot prove that the information is secret, should not be able to rely on one of these torts (or any other common law variants) to bypass the requirement that it prove secrecy.
 If trade secret law does not preempt these torts, the point of the secrecy requirement will be lost, and with it the benefits of dissemination of new inventions.
 Companies will be unable to rely on the presence of ideas in the public domain; any information might potentially be subject to one of these torts.
 As a result, companies will be less willing to compete vigorously on the merits.
 Departing employees will be less willing to rely on information in the public domain to start new companies, and as a result more reluctant at the margins to start those companies.
-As Jim Pooley notes, "there is arguably little social utility" in allowing state claims based on misappropriation of trade secrets to go forward if the plaintiff cannot prove the elements of a trade secret claim.
+As Jim Pooley notes, there is arguably little social utility in allowing state claims based on misappropriation of trade secrets to go forward if the plaintiff cannot prove the elements of a trade secret claim.

 Mark A. Lemley, The Surprising Virtues of Treating Trade Secrets as IP Rights, 61 Stanford L. Rev. 311, 345-46 (Nov.
-2008) (footnotes omitted) (quoting Pooley, Trade Secrets, § 3.04[4], 3-43 to -44).
+2008)

-Similar to the court in Burbank Grease II, BlueEarth argues that the plain language of the preemption provision . . . refers only to "trade secrets" as defined by the ${\tt Act}$. . .
+(footnotes omitted) (quoting Pooley, Trade Secrets, § 3.04[4], the plain language of the preemption provision . . . refers only to $\,$ trade secrets $\,$ as defined by the Act . . .
 Since there is no statutory language regarding preemption of other confidential information not rising to the level of trade secrets, there is no reason to think such preemption was intended.